What You'll Learn:

 That ratio of 0.71 falls in the optimal range.

-What Your AST:ALT Ratio Means
+What Your AST:ALT Ratio Means Beyond Established, Generic Benchmarks

 Ratio Below 1 (Optimal)

-Ratio of 1 (Equal Values)
+Ratio of 1 (Borderline)

-When AST and ALT are roughly equal, it may indicate acute viral hepatitis or drug-related liver toxicity.
-This pattern often appears during active liver cell damage from infections or certain medications.
+When AST and ALT are roughly equal, it’s a sign of early stage MASLD.
+It may also indicate insulin resistance, acute viral hepatitis or drug-related liver toxicity since this pattern often appears during active liver cell damage from infections or certain medications.
+Most people with early-stage liver concerns fall into this category.

 Ratio Between 1 and 2